 - Your repayment history matters.
 Most credit cards that offer interest-free days only do so when you have paid your account balance in full for the previous 1-2 statement periods.
 So if you have carried a balance from month to month, you may not be eligible for any interest-free days.

 - How the interest-free period is calculated.
 Cards that offer this feature will say you get "up to" a certain number of interest-free days in each statement period.
 This is because the interest-free days start on the first day of your statement or billing cycle and end on the statement due date.
 So if you had a card that offered up to 55 days interest-free and made a purchase on the first day of your billing cycle, you would get 55 days interest free.
 But if you made a purchase on day 10 of that cycle, it would only be interest-free for 45 days.
 See Finder's guide to how interest-free days work for more information.

 3. Repay your balance before the statement due date

-If you struggle to repay your balance on time, there are a few things you can do to get your repayments in check.
+If you struggle to repay your balance on time, there are a few things you can do to get back on track.
 It could be as easy as setting up reminders in your calendar or smartphone.
-Or you could set up auto-repayments to automatically transfer money from your bank account to your credit card each month.
-If you struggle to gather enough money to repay your balance each month, you could contact the bank to move your statement due date so it’s closer to your pay day.
-This might help manage your cash flow and ensure you have enough funds to repay your balance and avoid interest.
+Or you could set up automatic repayments from your bank account to your credit card each month.
+If you find that you don't have enough money to repay your full balance each month, you could ask your card provider to move your statement due date so that it’s closer to your payday.
+This might help you manage cash flow so that you have enough funds to repay your balance and avoid interest.

 4. Consider a 0% balance transfer credit card

-If you’re already struggling to repay a high-interest debt, a 0% balance transfer credit card could be the answer to your problems.
-A balance transfer is essentially when you transfer existing debt from one credit card (and sometimes even personal loans) to another.
-This means you can repay your debt without the cost of interest for as long as the 0% promotion is in place, which can be from 6 to 24 months.
+If you’re struggling to repay an existing debt, you could consider a 0% balance transfer credit card.
+A balance transfer involves moving one debt to another card with an introductory 0% interest rate.
+This means you can repay your debt without paying any interest for as long as the 0% promotion is in place, which can be from 6 to 24 months.